Mental health and wellbeing in schools

 Additionally, integrating stress management techniques into the curriculum and promoting peer support initiatives equips students with essential skills for managing emotions and building resilience.
 Teachers should encourage pupils to seek help from trusted adults or wellbeing resources within the school community when needed.

-If a teacher believes a child would benefit from more clinical treatment, they can refer the child to CAMHS, which offers access to trained mental health professionals such as social workers, psychologists, and family therapists.
-However, be aware that waiting times for CAMHS can be long.
-If timely help is not provided, a formal complaint can be made to the service provider or the commissioner.
+If a teacher believes a child needs more clinical treatment, they can refer them to the Child and Adolescent Mental Health Service (CAMHS).
+CAMHS offers access to trained mental health professionals such as social workers, psychologists, and family therapists.
+However, be aware that waiting times for this service can be long.

-To further enhance their ability to support student wellbeing, teachers can consider enrolling in one of our Pupil Wellbeing courses.
+Teachers can consider enrolling in one of our Pupil Wellbeing courses to enhance their ability to support student wellbeing.
 These courses provide essential knowledge in neuroscience, attachment theory, and child development, empowering educators to effectively support pupils' emotional health.

 What are the most common mental health issues in schools?

 In 2023, a survey by NHS England revealed that one in five children and young people in England, aged eight to 25, likely experienced a mental disorder.
-This included mental health conditions such as anxiety, depression, and behavioural issues, as assessed by the Strengths and Difficulties Questionnaire (SDQ).
+This included mental health conditions such as anxiety, depression, and behavioural issues.
 Notably, rates of eating disorders also showed significant increases, particularly among 17 to 19-year-olds, affecting 12.5% of this age group compared to 0.8% in 2017.

 Should mental health be treated in schools?